-The subject site is located in an area zoned Report was unable to determin.
-Allowable uses for the Report was unable to determin zoning area are retail and neighborhood service uses, residential and/or limited service/office uses.
+The subject site is located in an area zoned B. Allowable uses for the B zoning area are retail and neighborhood service uses, residential and/or limited service/office uses.
 The surrounding uses include:

-- Sturgis Road (SR 60) followed by Family Dollar and CVS to the north - Vacant Land to the south - Single-family residential Development to the east - Multi-family residential Development to the west
+- Vacant land to the north

+- Vacant land to the south

+- Vacant land to the east

+- Industrial development to the west